 These stations are placed in a climate-controlled trailer, with instrumentation on the roof (air quality measurements) and tower (wind speed/direction).

-Air quality monitoring station recently installed in Hudson's Hope in October 2020.
-It will be in place throughout the construction of the shoreline protection berm and the first two years of Site C operations.
+Air quality monitoring station installed in Hudson's Hope in October 2020.
+It has been in place throughout the construction of the shoreline protection berm and will remain through the first two years of Site C operations.

-BC Hydro has a data sharing agreement with the provincial government and all the air quality data collected by the project is publicly available.
+We have a data-sharing agreement with the provincial government and all the air quality data collected by the project is publicly available.
 The Ministry of Environment and Climate Change audits our station to ensure high quality and reliable readings.
 Air quality advisories and measurements are posted online.

 Site C contractors are required to mitigate the effects on air quality from their activities.
 Measures could include: